RedTrioVirus/HitboxClass/README.md

 ### ChangeWeldOffset : (self : Hitbox, OffsetCFrame : CFrame) -> ()

 This method changes the offset for the welded hitbox.

+### SetVelocityPrediction : (self : Hitbox, state : boolean) -> ()

+This method turns velocity prediction on or off.
+Velocity prediction is only active while a hitbox is "welded".

+### Destroy : (self : Hitbox) -> ()

+This method destroys the hitbox by first stopping the hitbox, clearing out all its tables, destroying the part used if there is one, then finally clearing itself.